A New Era for Cuesports: WPA World Junior Heyball Championship 2024 Concludes in Bangalore - www.lokmattimes.com

 Driving Heyball's Growth in India, the championship was made possible by the vision and dedication of Pranit J Ramchandani and Upender Singh Thapa, co-founders of Luxebilliards Impex LLP.
 Established in 2024, the company exclusively distributes Joy Billiards Heyball tables in India and is committed to growing the sport nationwide.

-"This championship is dreams come true.
+“This championship is a dream come true.
 With the support of the WPA and BSFI, we've laid the foundation for Heyball in India.
 Next, we're excited to launch the National Heyball Championship in 2025 and an Asian Tour with prize money exceeding $50,000.
-This is just the beginning," said Pranit.
+This is just the beginning,” said Pranit.

 Upender further added, “As someone from Dehradun, I am passionate about introducing Heyball to players in North India and beyond.
 Our goal is to make the sport exciting, accessible, and a game-changer for young talent across the country.”